 Our collaboration work currently has these main priority areas:

-A great example of student-led collaboration is the recent workshop ‘Facing the risks of research: data security & risk assessment in question’.
+A great example of student-led collaboration is the workshop ‘Facing the risks of research: data security & risk assessment in question’.

 On June 12th and June 13th, Lydia Medland and Maria-Teresa Pinto collaborated with FabRiders, an organisation that specialises in technology and data strategies, to design and deliver a workshop at the University of Bristol aimed at helping doctoral researchers strengthen their fieldwork practices and protect themselves and their research participants.
 Read about the event and download some fantastic resources here: Risk Research Workshop Report June 17